-|Insert Coins (in game)||Left Pinball button (closest to you)|
+|Insert Coins (in arcade games only)||Left Pinball button (closest to you)|

 |Start Game (after coins inserted)||Start 1 or Start 2|

-|Game Volume||There is a volume control in the drawer of the Machine.|
+|Master Volume||There is a volume control in the drawer of the Machine.|

-||Hold Start 2 + Press Start 1|
+|CRT only: Refresh Video (outside of game)||Hold Start 2 + Press Start 1|

-||Hold Start 2 + Press Right Pinball (closest to you)|
+|Put PC to sleep*||Hold Start 2 + Press Right Pinball (closest to you)|

 |Reboot PC*||Hold Start 2 + Press Left Pinball (closest to you)|